kddnewton/ripper-docs/events.md

 ### `CHAR`

-`CHAR` is a parser event that represents a single codepoint in the script encoding.
+`CHAR` is a scanner event that represents a single codepoint in the script encoding.
 For example:

 ```ruby
 ?a